trolldbois/ctypeslib/README.md

 ## Status update

+ - 2018-01-03: master branch works with libclang-5.0 HEAD, python clang from pypi, python3
-2017-05-01: master branch works with libclang-4.0 HEAD
+ - 2017-05-01: master branch works with libclang-4.0 HEAD

 ## Installation

 On Ubuntu, libclang libraries are installed with versions.
-This library tries to load a few different versions to help you out. (__init__.py) But if you encounter a version compatibility issue, you might have to fix the problem using one of the following solutions:
+This library tries to load a few different versions to help you out. (`__init__.py`) But if you encounter a version compatibility issue, you might have to fix the problem using one of the following solutions:

-1. Install libclang1-dev to get libclang.so (maybe)
+1. Install libclang-5.0-dev to get libclang.so (maybe)
-2. OR create a link to libclang-4.0.so.1 named libclang.so
+2. OR create a link to libclang-5.0.so.1 named libclang.so
-3. OR hardcode a call to clang.cindex.Config.load_library_file('libclang-4.0.so.1') in your code
+3. OR hardcode a call to clang.cindex.Config.load_library_file('libclang-5.0.so.1') in your code

 ### Pypi